Judge denies bail for man accused of setting fire at Pennsylvania Gov. Josh Shapiro's residence

 HARRISBURG, Pa.
 (AP) — A man who allegedly scaled an iron security fence in the middle of the night, eluded police and set fire to the Pennsylvania governor's mansion was denied bail Monday as he faced charges including attempted homicide, terrorism and arson.

-Cody Balmer spoke with a public defender at times as he appeared in court late Monday afternoon after being released from a hospital, where he was taken after an unrelated medical event.
+Cody Balmer spoke with a public defender at times as he appeared in court late Monday afternoon after being released from a hospital, where he had been taken after an unrelated medical event.

-Balmer's mother told The Associated Press on Monday that she had tried in recent days to get him assistance for mental health issues, but “nobody would help.”
+Balmer's mother told The Associated Press on Monday that she had made calls in recent days about his mental health issues, but “nobody would help.”
 Christie Balmer said her son was not taking his medicine.

+However, in court, Balmer politely told a judge he did not suffer from any mental illness.

 The fire caused significant damage and forced Shapiro, his family and guests, including other relatives, to evacuate the building early Sunday.
 The residence, built in 1968, did not have sprinklers, Harrisburg Fire Chief Brian Enterline said.
 He estimated the damage could be in the millions of dollars.